qrvey/partner-portal/docs/ui-docs/dataviews/tabular-view.md

 <div style="text-align: justify">

 Tabular View offers a traditional, spreadsheet-style view of your data.
 This is organized into familiar rows and columns.
 You can add, edit, and delete data as needed.
-Tabular view also allows for analysis such as filtering, bucketing, and aggregate functions.
+Tabular View also allows for analysis such as filtering, bucketing, and aggregate functions.

 ![1_tabular-view](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.6_tabular-view/1_tabular-view.png#thumbnail)